All outsourcing providers should be made aware of these provisions and solicitors should require any such providers to comply with them.

 Simple Debt Collection

-On completion-i.e. after the time for appeal has elapsed.
+Ten years after final completion i.e. after the time for appeal has elapsed.

-Divorce and Consistorial Matters
+Divorce and consistorial matters

 Ten years after completion.